What is a Visual Processing Disorder?

 Adults with visual processing disorders may have additional challenges with their jobs, social lives, and personal relationships.
 Some may feel isolated or ashamed, believing they are the only ones facing these difficulties.
 Children with visual processing difficulties may face unique challenges in school, finding it hard to keep up with their peers and feeling frustrated with their lack of progress.

-It is important to remember that visual processing difficulties are not a reflection of intelligence or ability and that anyone can achieve their full potential with the right support with the right support.
+Visual processing difficulties are not a reflection of intelligence or ability, and anyone can achieve their full potential with the right support with the right support.

 Logo Faded 2